Hulbert v. Pope

-A Decision More Than Four Years in the Making, But No Jury Trial Date Yet
+A Decision More Than Five Years in the Making, But No Jury Trial Date Yet

 CASE SUMMARY: This lawsuit against Maryland Capitol Police Sgt.
 Brian T. Pope for violating the civil rights of two MSI members continues to progress in the U.S. Court of Appeals for the Fourth Circuit, where the case has been briefed.
 This briefing includes an amicus curiae (“friend of the court”) brief filed in March 2022 by the National Police Association on behalf of Sgt.
 Pope.